ITRS-Group/cordial/tools/geneos/cmd/tlscmd/_docs/create.md

 To add Subject Alternative Names (`SANs`) use the `--san`/`-s` option and repeat as often as required.

 If a file exists with the same name for the PEM file then it, and the corresponding key file with a `.key` extension, will only be overwritten if given the `--force`/`-F` option.

-To create a certificate bundle (sometimes referred to as a `fullchain.pem` file) use the `--bundle`/`-b` flag.
-This created a single `.pem` file using the same options as above unless the `--dest` directory is given as a dash (`-`) in which case the PEM formatted bundle is output to the console.